indro-robotics/Documentation/source/Prerequisites/Python.rst

 	sudo apt install python3

-You should be able to see your newlly installed python by executing the following command.
+You should be able to see your newly installed python by executing the following command.

 .. code-block:: text